ria4/lajujabot/README.md

 It's sensible to keep the persistence and log files in the bot directory, but you can get creative if you want.

-The bot should be able to start now:
+The bot should now be able to start:

 ```bash
 python3 main.py